 Students are matched with a job placement instructor, commonly referred to as a career coach.
 On top of the career prep exercises, the instructor will also forward job openings and job boards to students that they think may make a good candidate.
 This service is available for up to six months after completing the program.

-Aside from upfront payment, there are several financing options at The Tech Academy that students can opt for including monthly payments, Income Share Agreements (ISAs), and loans with its lender partners.
+Aside from upfront payment, there are several financing options at The Tech Academy that students can opt for including monthly payments, Income Share Agreements (ISAs) loans, and traditional loans with its lender partners.

 The Tech Academy, in partnership with Leif, offers a deferred payment plan that allows students to learn first and begin paying their tuition once they earn above a predetermined minimum salary.